 4. Duplicate Payment

 One of the biggest costs experienced by accounts payable departments is through the payment of duplicate invoices.
-They are not always the result of vendor invoice fraud, however.
+They are not always the result of vendor fraud, however.

-Sometimes a vendor will re-submit an invoice if there has been a delay with the payment.
+Sometimes a vendor will re-submit an invoice if there has been a delay with payment.
 If any gaps exist within the AP department’s PO and invoice matching process, these invoices will sometimes end up being paid twice.

 However, such gaps in the AP process are sometimes exposed by dishonest vendors who choose to submit duplicate invoices fraudulently.